sabir-suleyman/Bus-Management-System-ULUTURIZM/README.md

 # Project Details

-Bus management system with an interface prepared using current data structures as the final project of "BMB2006-Data Structures" subject
+Bus management system with graphical interface prepared using current data structures as the final project of "BMB2006-Data Structures" subject

 # Team Members